ishanshastri/Transformers/README.md

 # Transformer Implementation

-My implementation of the original [Transformer](https://arxiv.org/abs/1706.03762), trained on Multi30k dataset on German to English translation.
+My implementation of the original [Transformer](https://arxiv.org/abs/1706.03762), trained on Multi30k dataset for German to English translation.

 I haven't done any evaluations yet, but got this result from one epoch of training through the whole dataset on my laptop: